DireCorgi/thai-finder/Schema.md

 - record_date: date
 - inspection_type: string
 - created_at: date
-- unique index on [inspection_type, inspection_date, CAMIS]
+- unique index on [inspection_type, inspection_date, camis]

 Inspections hold a history of all the grades that were assigned to the restaurant.
-This is useful data to have if we have any issues with the denormalization.
+This is useful data to have if we have any issues with the denormalization (we can always fall).
 On key thing is the unique index on inspection_type, inspection_date, and CAMIS.
 This is to ensure we don't have any duplicate inspections.

-### Violations
-- id: primary_key
-- violation_code: string, indexed
-- violation_description: string
-- critical: boolean
-- inspection_id: foreign_key
-- created_at: date

-Violations are additional metadata provided about each inspections.
-These will be linked to the inspection via a join table.

-### InspectionViolations
-- id: primary_key
-- inspection_id: foreign_key to inspections
-- violation_id: foreign_key to violations

-This join table creates a many to many relation between inspections and violations.